Runtime Parameters

 ${str:trim(address_column)}

-You can use parameters to represent any stage or pipeline property that allows the use of the StreamSets expression language, including properties that display as checkboxes, drop-down menus, or lists.
+You can use parameters to represent any stage or pipeline property that allows the use of the IBM StreamSets expression language, including properties that display as checkboxes, drop-down menus, or lists.

 Calling from Text Boxes